Bardeen Black Holes in the Regularized $4D$ Einstein--Gauss--Bonnet Gravity: Black Hole Thermodynamics

-The numerical results of specific heat ($C_+$) for varying horizon radius for different values of $g$ and $\alpha$ of Bardeen black holes in $4D$ EGB gravity has been shown in Fig. \ref{fig:c}.
-It is clear that specific heat diverges and flips its sign from positive to negative at critical radius $r_+^c$, hence the black hole exhibits a second-order phase transition which takes the black hole from local stable state to unstable state.
-Hence, the black with smaller horizon radius $r_+<r_+^c$ are locally stable, whereas the black holes with larger horizon radius $r_+>r_+^c$ are locally unstable.
-Moreover, the black hole temperature increases with increasing $r_+$ for $r_+< r_+^c$, whereas it decreases for $r_+> r_+^c$ (cf. Fig.~\ref{fig:Btemp}).
-It can be easily noticed that the value of the critical radius $r_+^c$ increases as we increase the value of $g$ and $\alpha$.
+The numerical results of specific heat ($C_+$) for varying horizon radius for different values of $g$ and $\alpha$ of Bardeen black holes in $4D$ EGB gravity is shown in Figure~\ref{fig:c}.
+Specific heat diverges and flips its sign from positive to negative at a critical radius $r_+^c$; hence the black hole exhibits a second-order phase transition which takes the black hole from a local stable state to an unstable state.
+Hence, the black holes with smaller horizon radius $r_+<r_+^c$ are locally stable, whereas the black holes with larger horizon radius $r_+>r_+^c$ are locally unstable.
+Further, a black hole is always globally thermodynamically unstable for all $r_+$.
+Moreover, the black hole temperature increases with increasing $r_+$ for $r_+< r_+^c$, whereas it decreases for $r_+> r_+^c$ (cf. Figure~\ref{fig:Btemp}).
+Interestingly, the value of the critical radius $r_+^c$ increases as we increase the value of $g$ and $\alpha$.